ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

    dotnet graphql init https://api-crypto-workshop.chillicream.com/graphql -n CryptoClient
    ```

-With theses three steps you are good to go an can start creating clients in your project.
+With these three steps, you are good to go and can start creating clients for your project.

 <Video videoId="-oq7YEciouM" />

-We also made it simpler to opt into features like persisted queries.
+We also made it simpler to opt-in to features like persisted queries.
 Configuration options are now neatly integrated into the project file.
-In order to export queries on deployment as persisted queries you just add one property `GraphQLPersistedQueryOutput` to you project file and you are done.
+To export queries on deployment as persisted queries, you add one property, `GraphQLPersistedQueryOutput`, to your project file, and you are done.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.BlazorWebAssembly">